Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Max creates a new virus based on the one Airiona used that will free all the Cybervators

-Everyone buys time so that Max can complete the algorithim
+Everyone buys time so that Max can complete the algorithm

 Airiona tries to use Yahaira's Cyber.Beast after failing many times before

 - It is Airiona that learns who Max really is.
-Max is on the verge of winning while fighting along with tomasima and/or kyshumu who tries to stop Airiona from telling the tail to inform Max by telling him the story of the xybrids.
+Max is on the verge of losing is still trying to convince Airiona to stop while fighting along with Tomasima tries to stop Airiona from telling the tail to inform Max by telling him the story of the Cybervators.

   Max responds with what does that story have to do with.